csharpfritz/BlazingPizzaWorkshop/docs/02-managing-state.md

 3. However, since no match is found, Blazor falls back on full-page load navigation in case the URL is meant to be handled by server-side code.
 4. However, the server doesn't have anything that matches this either, so it falls back on rendering the client-side Blazor application.
 5. This time, Blazor sees that nothing matches on either client *or* server, so it falls back on rendering the `NotFound` block from your `Routes.razor` component.

-If you want to, try changing the content in the `NotFound` block in your `Routes.razor` component to see how you can customize this message.

 As you can guess, we will make the link actually work by adding a component to match this route.
 Create a file in the `BlazingPizza/Components/Pages` folder called `MyOrders.razor`, with the following content: